TITLE: In Two Minds

 Hotch snapped the case file closed in his hand as his other hand went to his cell phone, dialling the number for the director.

-"On the plane in 20, everyone.
+"Wheels up in 20, everyone.
 We're heading to Sunnydale, California."